-Download the Certification Copy if your certification is still active.
+To request a new copy, please download the Certification Copy form if your certification is still active.

 Initial certification, earned through the application and exam process, is valid for two years.
 Recertification is required to ensure that a commitment is made to keep knowledge and skills current through relevant work experience and ongoing education.
 The two-year cycle, which follows general guidelines for licensure renewal for related professions, promotes current knowledge and skills in the rapidly evolving field of assistive technology.

 To renew a current certification for another two-year period, certificants must submit the Recertification Application with payment of the recertification fee to RESNA prior to the certification expiration date.

 - Demonstration of ongoing professional development through:

 - earning academic credit from an academic (higher education) institution.